Lr-2002/nips2025_rebuttal/main.md

 We agree that binary metrics are limiting.
 Based on our detailed failure analysis, we propose these enhanced metrics categorized by failure types:
 Overall, we have implemented a wide range of evaluation metrics, though their presentation in the paper was previously somewhat scattered, which may have reduced clarity.
 Here, we provide a more systematic summary and supplement these metrics as follows:

-SR/CSR (Success Rate/Conditional Success Rate): Used to evaluate the overall performance of each model on the tasks.
+1. **SR/CSR (Success Rate/Conditional Success Rate)**: Used to evaluate the overall performance of each model on the tasks.
-Action Smoothness Score: Evaluates the smoothness and stability of actions learned by VLAs; this helps us analyze whether the robot exhibits abrupt impacts or significant deviations in Cartesian space.
+2. **Action Smoothness Score**: Evaluates the smoothness and stability of actions learned by VLAs; this helps us analyze whether the robot exhibits abrupt impacts or significant deviations in Cartesian space.
-Gripper Timing Accuracy: Assesses whether the VLA’s gripper control suffers from frequent opening/closing or fails to operate at appropriate positions.
+3. **Gripper Timing Accuracy**: Assesses whether the VLA's gripper control suffers from frequent opening/closing or fails to operate at appropriate positions.
-Generalization Capability Score: By comparing model performance on COIN-Primitive and COIN-Composition tasks, we can identify whether failures stem from insufficient generalization.
+4. **Generalization Capability Score**: By comparing model performance on COIN-Primitive and COIN-Composition tasks, we can identify whether failures stem from insufficient generalization.
-Task Decomposition Score: Evaluates whether VLMs can effectively decompose tasks into meaningful subgoals.
+5. **Task Decomposition Score**: Evaluates whether VLMs can effectively decompose tasks into meaningful subgoals.
-Instruction Changing Score: Measures whether VLMs can appropriately switch plans at the right moments (e.g., after opening a door, the next step should be to pick up the object on the table).
+6. **Instruction Changing Score**: Measures whether VLMs can appropriately switch plans at the right moments (e.g., after opening a door, the next step should be to pick up the object on the table).

 Notably, metrics 5 and 6 are scored using GPT, and we have standardized on GPT-4o as our evaluation model for these assessments.
 These metrics would provide fine-grained analysis of different failure modes while maintaining the diagnostic value of our challenging benchmark.